-Hemp was revered, cultivated, and utilised for such things as food, cordage, paper, canvas, textiles, paints, fuel and medicine around the world for thousands of years.
+Hemp has been cultivated for food, cordage, paper, canvas, textiles, paints, fuel and medicine around the world for thousands of years.

 The US introduced restrictions on hemp agriculture in 1937 after lobbying from the oil industry, which was producing synthetic by-products, such as nylon and plastics. as a consequence the hemp industry experienced a sharp downturn.

 Countries around the world are now turning to hemp to revive the ancient knowledge about the properties of hemp, as a sustainable, regenerative, carbon-storing plant.